 A customer-friendly API does not begin with a pretty schema.
-It begins with respect for how clients have to live with the contract every day.
+It begins with respect for how clients live with the contract every day.

-In real design work, the chapter shows how low fan-out, clear payloads, stable contracts, and an intentional choice between BFF, GraphQL, and REST make an API fit client tasks rather than backend internals.
+In real design work, the chapter shows how request fan-out, payload shape, stable contracts, and the choice between BFF, GraphQL, and REST make an API fit client tasks.

-In interviews and engineering discussions, it helps talk about customer-oriented façades without drifting into over-customization for a single consumer.
+In interviews and engineering discussions, it helps discuss client-oriented facades without drifting into over-customization for one consumer.

 Practical value of this chapter